LalalnaGurusinghe/LalalnaGurusinghe/README.md

 # 👋 Hello!
 I'm LALANA

 Welcome to my GitHub profile!
-I’m an undergraduate student at the **University of Moratuwa** with a passion for **Java Development** and **Web Development**.
+I'm an undergraduate student at the **University of Moratuwa** with a passion for **Java Development** and **Web Development**.
 I am currently exploring a variety of programming languages and always looking to learn new technologies.

 ![Consulting Blog Image](https://www.mytaskpanel.com/wp-content/uploads/2023/04/consulting-blog-09.webp)